PR Publicity - Page 2

 Quotes are a great opportunity to add credibility, emotion, authority, and value to your press release.
 They’re an easy way to make your content more interesting and engaging for readers.
 Remember that the best quotes are always from people who have relevant expertise in the topic at hand.

-For example: An expert on the topic of automobiles could say something like “this new feature is going to revolutionize how we drive our cars!” (credibility).
+For example: An expert on the topic of automobiles could say something like “This new feature is going to revolutionize how we drive our cars!” (credibility).
 Or maybe you want one of your employees to say something about how excited he or she is about this new product or service (emotion).
 Or maybe you want someone with a lot of experience talking about why this news matters (authority).
-When done right, quotes can really help increase reader engagement with your content while also adding some much-needed spice!
+When done right, quotes can help increase reader engagement with your content while also adding some much-needed spice!

 Write your boilerplate copy.